FlowFuse/website/src/blog/2024/09/managing-node-red-instances-in-centralize-platfrom.md

 ---
 templateEngineOverride: njk, md
 title: How to Manage Your Node-RED Instances from a Centralized Platform
-subtitle: Simplify Node-RED Instance Management
+subtitle: With FlowFuse you can simplify managing all your Node-RED Instances
-description: Learn how to efficiently manage all your Node-RED instances from a single location with FlowFuse, enhancing oversight and streamlining operations.
+description: Learn how to efficiently manage all your Node-RED instances from a single location with FlowFuse to streamline operations.
 date: 2024-09-20
 authors: ["sumit-shinde"]
 image: